mssystem1/hardhat3-monad/README.md

 npx hardhat test nodejs
 ```

-### Make a deployment to Sepolia
+### Make a deployment to Monad Mainnet/Testnet

 This project includes an example Ignition module to deploy the contract.
-You can deploy this module to a locally simulated chain or to Sepolia.
+You can deploy this module to a locally simulated chain or to Monad Mainnet/Testnet.

 To run the deployment to a local chain: